wilkinsonlab/FLAIR-GG/Onboarding/README.md

    2. [Data Service](DataService.md) - If your organisation provides a service for its dataset to browse or search the dataset across different versions of the dataset, this sheet needs to be filled in.
 The [contact point](ContactPoint.md) for this data service needs to be added if it has not already been added.
-2. [Catalog](Catalog.md) - If your organisation wants to bundle numerous datasets, data services, biobanks, patient registries or guidelines together under a single title, you need to fill in this sheet.
+2. [Catalog](Catalog.md) - If your organisation wants to bundle numerous datasets or data services together under a single title, you need to fill in this sheet.
 The [contact point](ContactPoint.md) for this catalog needs to be added if it has not already been added.